Lithuania: Energy

 The main source of electrical power is the Elektrėnai Power Plant.
 Other primary sources are the Kruonis Pumped Storage Plant and Kaunas Hydroelectric Power Plant.
 Kruonis Pumped Storage Plant is the only power plant in the Baltic states to be used for regulation of the power system's operation with generating capacity of 900 MW for at least 12 hours.
 First geothermal heating plant (Klaipėda Geothermal Demonstration Plant) in the Baltic Sea region was built in 2004.

 Lithuania–Sweden submarine electricity interconnection NordBalt and Lithuania–Poland electricity interconnection LitPol Link were launched at the end of 2015.
 In 2018, synchronising the Baltic states' electricity grid with the Synchronous grid of Continental Europe has started.
 In 2016, 20.8% of electricity consumed in Lithuania came from renewable sources.

 In order to break down Gazprom's natural gas monopoly the first large scale LNG import terminal (Klaipėda LNG FSRU) in the Baltic region was built in the port of Klaipėda in 2014.
 The Klaipėda LNG terminal was called Independence, thus emphasising the aim to diversify the energy market of Lithuania.
 Norwegian company Equinor supplies 540 e6m3 of natural gas annually from 2015 until 2020.
-The terminal is able to meet 100 percent of demand, and is projected to meet 90 percent of the demand in Latvia and Estonia.
+The terminal is able to meet 100% of demand, and is projected to meet 90% of the demand in Latvia and Estonia.
 Gas Interconnection Poland–Lithuania, also known as Lithuania–Poland pipeline, became operational in 2022.